 On a healthy mount, the driver does not touch $MFTMirr.
 On a damaged mount:

-2. If the read returns an I/O error or the fixup verification fails, read $MFTMirr record 0 instead.
+$MFTrecord 0. - If the read returns an I/O error, or the fixup verification fails, read

-3. If the mirror's copy of record 0 is valid, use its data runs to locate $MFT on disk.
+$MFTMirrrecord 0 instead. - If the mirror's copy of record 0 is valid, use its

-The mirror does not have to replace $MFT — it just has to provide enough information to find the real one.
+The mirror does not have to replace $MFT.
+It only has to provide enough information to find the real one.
 After the driver has located $MFT from the mirror's pointer, it proceeds with the live table.

 How chkdsk uses it

 If $MFT is unreadable and the mirror is unreadable, chkdsk reports Windows cannot recover master file table.
 CHKDSK aborted.
-At that point recovery requires offline tools — typically signature carving for FILE records across the raw volume — rather than NTFS's built-in self-repair.
+At that point recovery requires offline tools: signature carving for FILE records across the raw volume with Sleuth Kit, R-Studio, or testdisk.
+NTFS's built-in self-repair is exhausted.

 Why $MFTMirr is not a complete backup

 It only mirrors the metadata files.
-Records 16 and up — every user file and directory — exist only in $MFT.
+Records 16 and up, which is every user file and directory, exist only in $MFT.
 If $MFT is damaged past record 16, the mirror cannot help you.
 The mirror is enough to mount the volume; recovering arbitrary files from damage requires the same techniques you would use without it.

 Forensic interest

-$MFTMirr is rarely the primary artifact in a case, but it has two uses:
+$MFTMirr is rarely the primary artifact in a case, but it has two real uses:

-• Pre-corruption snapshot.
-If the live $MFT records have been modified but the mirror has not yet been flushed, the mirror holds the older state.
-This window is short — NTFS keeps them in sync — but on a sudden-failure case it can be the only clean copy left.
+$MFTrecords have been modified but the mirror has not yet been flushed (NTFS keeps them in sync but there is a small window), the mirror holds the older state.
+This window is short, milliseconds in normal operation, but on a sudden-failure case it can be the only clean copy.

 Frequently asked questions